Skydive watching at Motueka Aerodrome

 There's stacks of car parking, and it's not too far from High Street for anyone to cycle there.

-If comfort is high on your priority list, then a few couches and picnic tables at the front of the operations office offer a good place to relax, and there's usually enough happening to ensure you won't get bored.
+If comfort is high on your priority list, then the bean bag chairs and benches at the front of the operations office offer a good place to relax, and there's usually enough happening to ensure you won't get bored.

-The first-time jumper gets a few minutes instruction and then is kitted out in the shed/hangar out the back.
-Have a peek at the work done out there - the skydive operation includes several back-stage staff refolding used parachutes and preparing the packs for the next users (including, obviously, staff jumpers).
+Have a peek at the work done out there - the skydive operation includes several back-stage packers refolding used parachutes and preparing the packs for the next users (including, obviously, staff jumpers).
 The skill and care taken by these staff is impressive.

 As a watcher, sit near the next group waiting for their ascent and sense the buzz, the chatter between staff and clients.
 Staff are generally very happy to talk about their work and the technical aspects of the jump - how high they go and why, how long it takes, how cold it is, etc. You may learn a lot of interesting facts.

-The next group are quickly but efficiently packed, seemingly like sardines, into the red wing-tipped plane and in no time the machine is noisily and speedily heading for the runway.
+The next group are quickly but efficiently packed, seemingly like sardines, into the shiny Pilatus Porter plane and in no time the machine is speedily heading for the runway.
 Try following the plane as it ascends and shrinks to the eye - if your eyes and concentration are sharp, there are few clouds, and your neck can take it, you may see it all the way to the jump zone directly overhead.
 (Ask a staff member on the ground when the jump is about to happen.)

-Then the hiatus, when you know up to six people are plummeting towards you but you can't see them.
+Then the hiatus, when you know up to six people are plummeting towards you but you can't see them (although if the light is right you may see the shiny white dots leaving the plane).
 A minute or so later, out of the blue, parachutes open and you watch them descend.

 Here's where some of the best fun comes.
 You'll be able to pick out the experienced jumpers, which may well include the one with the video camera on his/her helmet.
 They will descend fastest and will almost certainly include some acrobatics as they close in on earth.
 They need to get down in good time to film their client's landing and elation.